shaho1090/omego-fleet-a/README.md

 # omego-fleet-a

 ## Follow these steps:
-- after cloning the repository go to the project directory and run this command:
+After cloning the repository, go to the project directory and run this command:
 ````
 docker compose up -d
 ````